MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ### Design considerations

-- **Networking: Consider who will access your data store.** Typically, only your application needs direct communication, so configure it for private-only networking.
+- **Networking:** Consider who will access your data store.
+Typically, only your application needs direct communication, so configure it for private-only networking.

-- **Identity: Consider how your data stores will be accessed.** Many SaaS solutions use a single application identity for all data stores, with the application tier enforcing isolation and authorization.
+- **Identity:** Consider how your data stores will be accessed.
+Many SaaS solutions use a single application identity for all data stores, with the application tier enforcing isolation and authorization.
 For row-level security or database-level authorization, you might need to propagate the user's identity to the data store, which is complex in a multitenant environment.

-- **Data retention: Plan your data retention policies in advance.** Maintaining more data increases storage costs and management complexity.
-For instance, large amounts of data in a transactional database can make querying and truncating more difficult.
+- **Data retention:** Plan your data retention policies in advance.
+Maintaining more data increases storage costs and management complexity.
+For instance, large amounts of data in a transactional database can complicate querying and truncating processes.

 	For long-term data retention, such as for compliance or future analyses, consider relocating data to a store that's suitable for long-term retention.